Shibuuuo/.com/README.md

                   I am living in my society since 8 years, but didn't went to play in ground ever and also didn't made any friend.As you know that 2020-2021 was the crucial years for us due to Corona.
-                  In 2020 I was in class 5th.So, I was not able to even to walk properly because I was just laying on bed,attending classes and watching TV.I started playing in class 6th around October.Everyone was making jokes on me and I had to handle many humiliations as I was not able to walk and run properly.After 5-6 days, I was sick due to Dengue for 25-30 days and admitted also.After that I stopped playing with my friends.In 2022 my school was reopened so I get chances to improve my physical fitness.In ending of 2022 I started to playing with my friends.I am writing this blog on <b>3 August 2023</b>
+                  In 2020 I was in class 5th.So, I was not able to even to walk properly because I was just laying on bed,attending classes and watching TV.I started playing in class 6th around October.Everyone was making jokes on me and I had to handle many humiliations as I was not able to walk and run properly.After 5-6 days, I was sick due to Dengue for 25-30 days and admitted also.After that I stopped playing with my friends.In 2022 my school was reopened so I got chances to improve my physical fitness.In ending of 2022 I started to play with my friends.I am writing this blog on <b>3 August 2023</b>
                   and my physical fitness is very good right now:)</p><i class="fa-regular fa-face-smile fa-fade fa-2xl"></i></div>
                        <hr size="20px" />
                    </div>